PVR Tech Studio

 messageHuman-readable message.

-dataThe payload — for list pages, the array DataTables reads via dataSrc: "data".
+dataThe payload — for list pages, the array the table renders.

-Recipe: point the kit at your own backend
+Recipe: point an edition at your own backend

-2. Match the paths.
-Keep the existing /{Feature}/{action} paths if you can — then nothing else changes.
-If your routes differ, edit the values in API_CONFIG.endpoints to match your server's paths.
+3. Match the paths.
+Keep the /{Feature}/{action} paths from endpoints if you can — then nothing else changes.
+Otherwise edit the values to match your routes.

 Note: translations are fetched too

-Separately from API_CONFIG, the i18n engine loads locale JSON with fetch() from assets/locales/.
-Some browsers block fetch() on file:// URLs, so if text shows raw keys instead of translations, serve the folder over HTTP.
+Separately from the API, the i18n engine loads locale JSON from assets/locales/ (8 languages).
+Some browsers block fetch() on file:// URLs, so serve the folder over HTTP if text shows raw keys.
 Details in Internationalization.

 Was this page helpful?